All Collections

 • Group Description: See "Description" under Common Field Properties.

-• Group Item: This is a read-only field containing the name of this checkbox, as specified in the Group Items property (see above).
+• Group Item: This is a read-only field containing the name of this checkbox, as specified in the Group Items property.

 Database

-• DataSource: The name of the Goformz DataSource from which you want to source data for this field.
-Click here for more on Goformz DataSources, including further documentation on how to use the Display Column and Filter properties.
+• The DataSource from which you want to source data for this field.

-• Display Column: The name of the database column that contains the list of options for this field.
+• Display Column is the name of the database column that contains the list of options for this field.
 You can only select columns that have been set as indexes, or keys, in the DataSource.
-See DataSource documentation for more.

-• Filter: A filter string that determines the subset of Display Column values that should be available as choices.
-For instance, suppose you have a large customer database, but for this field you only want users to be able to select customers from California.
+Suppose you have a large customer database, but for this field you only want users to be able to select customers from California.
 You might set Display Column to "Customer", and Filter to ="State"="CA".
-See here for a full example of filtering, including filter string syntax.

-• Allow Other: Choose "Yes" to let the user write in an entry.
+• Choose "Yes" for Allow Other to let the user write in an entry.
 Choose "No" to limit the set of allowed values to just the entries from the Display Column.

 Date, Date Time, and Time

-• Lock First Value: Choose “Yes” if you want the first value set in this field to become permanent.
-When this property is set, the field value becomes uneditable as soon as it has been set once.
 This is typically used in conjunction with Default Value being set to "Current Date/Time" or Use Current being set to “Yes”.
-This ensures that the date/time when the form was created is always displayed in this field and cannot be changed.
+This ensures that the date/time when the Form was created is always displayed in this field and cannot be changed.

-• Note: Lock First Value is bypassed if you are an ADMIN (in the Administrator group).
+Lock First Value is bypassed if you're an admin.
 This means that Admins will always be able to edit a value even if Lock First Value is set to yes for that field.

 Drop-down

-• Value: The value corresponding to this item.
-This value will appear in reports and will be passed to any formulas referencing this field.
+• The value is how the Form User's selection will appear in reports and be referenced in any formulas that reference the corresponding field.

 Add new items using the Add button at the top, and remove them with the X next to each item.

-If you would like to use a Collection of items that is shared across multiple template and dropdown fields, choose the "Collection" option under Items Source.
+If you'd like to use a collection of items that is shared across multiple Templates and drop-down fields, choose the Collection option under Items Source.

-This will display two new settings for your Dropdown Field:
+This will display two new settings for your drop-down field: collection, and manage collections.

 Other Drop Down Properties